Skip to main content

 Choosing between similar functions

-• Use FILTER when you filter by explicit members or simple conditions on one level.
+• Use FILTER when you filter by explicit level values or simple conditions on one level.

-• Use LEVELFILTER when filtering depends on comparing level values (member-to-member logic).
+• Use LEVELFILTER when the filter depends on comparing level values.

-• Use FILLMISSING when you want missing values filled using a defined constant.
+• Use FILLMISSING when you want to add missing values using a defined fill behavior.

-• Use FILLMISSING_LAST when you want missing values filled using the last available value.
+• Use FILLMISSING_LAST when you want to fill gaps with the last available value.

-• Use FILLMISSING when you want missing values added for a dimension/level.
+• Use FILLMISSING when you want to add missing values for a dimension or level.

-• Use FILL_NA when reshaping/pivoting created missing cells and you want to fill only those missing values.
+• Use FILL_NA when reshaping created missing cells and you want to fill only those cells.

 • Use FINDFIRST when you want to select one value per group.

-• Use ENUM / ENUM_LEVEL when you want an index or ordering helper for rules and thresholds.
+• Use ENUM / ENUM_LEVEL when you want an index or ordering helper.

-• Use FINDMISSING to compare two nodes and find missing combinations between them.
+• Use FINDMISSING when you want to compare two nodes and detect missing combinations between them.

-• Use IS_NA to detect undefined values in a single node (often used as a diagnostic flag).
+• Use IS_NA when you want to detect undefined values in a single node.

 Pitfalls & troubleshooting

-• FILTER returns empty: confirm member labels match exactly (spelling/case) and the referenced level is correct.
+• FILTER returns empty: confirm level values match exactly (spelling/case) and the referenced level is correct.

-• More rows than expected after filling: confirm you’re filling the intended level (and understand whether you’re adding filling values with a constant or the last available value).
+• More rows than expected after filling: confirm that you are filling the intended dimension or level.

-• Unexpected missing values after reshaping: use FILL_NA or add a diagnostic helper node to inspect which intersections are missing.
+• Unexpected missing values after reshaping: use FILL_NA or a diagnostic helper node to inspect missing intersections.

 Related sections